 Most writers become career writers through trial and error, or after writing for years on the side while holding down some other job.
 That said, there are some things that you can do to ease your path and give you the best chance to become a writer, no matter which form of writing you want to pursue.

 - Write.
 Well, duh, you say, but you’d be surprised how many wanna-be-writers don’t grasp this.
 If you want to be a writer, you need to practice.
-This means taking any chance you get to practice the craft.
 Keep a journal, write for your school paper, treat your term papers as writing practice, write your office or church newsletter, write terrible poetry and novels that will end up in a drawer, and generally take any opportunity you have to write.
 It’s only through practice that you become good enough to make a living as a writer.
 As with any career or art form, you can’t skip the practice.

 - Read.
 Good writers are voracious readers.
 Read everything.
 Fiction, non-fiction, articles, advertising copy, poetry, etc. Even if something isn’t in the genre or field you wish to write, there is still much to be gained from seeing how professionals in any field organize their work and express themselves.